eventide-project/entity-projection-fixtures/README.md

-# EntityProjection Fixtures
+# EntityProjection Fixture

 [TestBench](http://test-bench.software/) fixture for the [EntityProjection](https://github.com/eventide-project/entity-projection) library

-The EntityProjection Fixtures library provides a [TestBench test fixture](http://test-bench.software/user-guide/fixtures.html) for testing objects that are implementations of Eventide's [EntityProjection](http://docs.eventide-project.org/user-guide/projection.html).
+The EntityProjection Fixture library provides a [TestBench test fixture](http://test-bench.software/user-guide/fixtures.html) for testing objects that are implementations of Eventide's [EntityProjection](http://docs.eventide-project.org/user-guide/projection.html).
 The projection test abstraction simplifies and generalizes projection tests, reducing the test implementation effort and increasing test implementation clarity.

-## Fixtures
+## Fixture

 A fixture is a pre-defined, reusable test abstraction.
 The objects under test are specified at runtime so that the same standardized test implementation can be used against multiple objects.